BasilPanda/RoR2DronesInheritItems/README.md

 1. To find the config file, first start up the game with DronesInheritItems.dll in your \BepInEx\plugins folder already!
 2. Then go to \BepInEx\config and open com.Basil.DronesInheritItems.cfg

-**I highly recommend deleting the config file if you previously installed this mod so it can be updated with the most recent config layout.**

 ## Ingame Examples

 [Ghosts](https://www.youtube.com/watch?v=8OT75rt7Bro)